An SAP license audit is:

 What is an Enhanced Audit?

 An Enhanced Audit is a more thorough audit led by licensed compliance managers, compliance team executives, and SAS experts.
-It includes additional measurements and a unique indirect access usage measurement.
+It includes additional measurements and a unique measurement of indirect access usage.

 How are indirect access usage levels researched during an Enhanced Audit?